static-generator/arrowsmith4/README.md

 -The one in the picture is a M4A3E2 (76) W , Or called the "Jumbo".
 Its a Heavy tank made by the USA during WW2

--Its morea armored than the regular shermans and can withstand hits from enemy tanks back at the time
+-Its more armored than the regular shermans and can withstand hits from enemy tanks back at the time

+-Its turret mantlet is so armored, it can tank shots from a Tiger

 ---